cdonlan/JSCustomerAction/.github/actions/generate-password/README.md

 # Generate Random Password GitHub Action

-This custom JavaScript GitHub Action generates a random password of length 1, which is guaranteed to be a letter, a number, or a special character.
+This custom JavaScript GitHub Action generates a random password of length 10, which is guaranteed to include at least one letter, one number, and one special character.

 ## Outputs
-- `password`: The generated password character.
+- `password`: The generated password string.

 ## Usage Example

 ```yaml
 - name: Generate password
   id: genpass